-Office 2010: download Power Pivot for Microsoft Excel 2010 using this link.
+Office 2010: download Power Pivot for Microsoft Excel 2010 using this link [No Longer Available].
 Run the installation package.
 Once installed the Power Pivot tab will appear in Excel and if you head to File > Options > Add-Ins you should spot PowerPivot for Excel as a COM Add-in.

 - Find and connect data from a massive range of sources, merging and molding that data to match your own requirements, or use integrated modeling tools, Power Pivot and Power View, to push your data further.

 - Use the inbuilt JSON parser to build massive data visualizations over your Big Data analysis .

 - Share and manage your queries across your sources, as well as exporting them to Power BI, or your business.

 - Search online for public data sources, including Wikipedia, Azure, and Data.gov.

 The range of Power Query data sources is extensive: